Bill Mumy

 Charles William Mumy Jr. (/ˈmuːmi/; born February 1, 1954) is an American actor, writer, producer, and musician.
-He came to prominence in the 1960s as a child actor whose work included television appearances on Bewitched, I Dream of Jeannie, The Twilight Zone, Alfred Hitchcock Presents, and a role in the film Dear Brigitte, followed by a three-season role as Will Robinson in the 1960s sci-fi series Lost in Space.
+He came to prominence in the 1960s as a child actor (credited as "Billy Mumy"), whose work included television appearances on Bewitched, I Dream of Jeannie, The Twilight Zone, Alfred Hitchcock Presents, and a role in the film Dear Brigitte, followed by a three-season role as Will Robinson in the 1960s sci-fi series Lost in Space.
 Mumy later appeared as lonely teenager Sterling North in the film Rascal (1969) and Teft in the film Bless the Beasts and Children (1971).

 In the 1990s, Mumy performed the role of Lennier in all five seasons of the sci-fi TV series Babylon 5 and narrated the Emmy Award–winning series Biography.

 Mumy is also a guitarist, singer, songwriter, and composer.
 He is an Emmy nominee for original music in Adventures in Wonderland (1992).
 As a musician, Mumy performs as a solo artist, an occasional guest performer, and formerly as half of the duo Barnes & Barnes before bandmate Robert Haimer died in 2023.
 From 1988 through the 1990s he performed at San Diego Comic-Con and other comics-related events as part of the band Seduction of the Innocent (named after the titular book by Fredric Wertham).
 The band released one CD, The Golden Age.

 Early life and career

-Mumy was born in San Gabriel, California, to Charles William Mumy, a cattle rancher, and Muriel Gertrude Mumy.
+Charles William Mumy Jr. was born on February 1, 1954, in San Gabriel, California, to Charles William Mumy, a cattle rancher, and Muriel Gertrude Mumy.
 He began his professional career at age seven and has worked on more than four hundred television episodes, eighteen films, various commercials, and scores of voiceover projects.
 He has also worked as a musician, songwriter, recording artist, and writer.